Multimodality: Social semiotic and discourse analysis perspectives

 Facilitator: Sophia Diamantopoulou, UCL Institute of Education

 This series of four two-hour sessions involves readings and discussions foregrounding research methods in multimodal research.
-Participants are encouraged to bring data from their own research for discussion in the light of the readings.
 These sessions are primarily for researchers who are using this interpretative framework and are interested in discussing their data in the light of the readings.
 These sessions are also open to non-UCL research students and staff.
 Online participation will be possible for a limited number of external participants.

 The sessions will be followed by the Visual and Multimodal Forum online talks with various international speakers and participants are encouraged to participate in the discussion.

 The reading groups are offered by the UCL Centre for Multimodal Research and are open to all academic staff, postgraduate students at UCL, as well as students and staff from other universities with an interest in multimodality.
 This year all sessions will be delivered online via Microsoft Teams.
 The sessions are free to attend and can be booked online.

 Registration can be made through the following link for UCL students and staff https://moodle.ucl.ac.uk/course/view.php?id=20423

 All non-UCL researchers and students are welcome to contact firstname.lastname@example.org for their registration.

 The sessions are open to those who are able to commit to all sessions in the series and participate actively in the discussions on the basis of the reading material prescribed for each session.

 Bezemer, J., Jewitt, C., Diamantopoulou, S., Kress, G., & Mavers, D. (2012).
 Using a social semiotic approach to multimodality : researching learning in schools, museums and hospitals ((NCRM Working Paper Series).).
 NCRM

 Bezemer, J. and Kress, G. (2016).
 Multimodality, Learning and Communication: A social Semiotic Frame.
 London: Routledge